 The Barber Institute of Fine Arts has an outstanding collection of Old Masters alongside and modern classics.
 You’ll see works by Rubens, Gainsborough, Rossetti, Monet, Degas and Magritte.

 Eastside Projects based in Digbeth is a new model for a gallery, one where space and programme are intertwined.
 Alongside experimental contemporary art practices and exhibitions, the gallery has featured long-term, permanent works from international artists such as Liam Gillick, Lawrence Weiner, Susan Collis and Heather & Ivan Morison.

 Also in Digbeth - for those who like their art straight from the artist - there’s The Custard Factory: a vibrant, buzzing corner of Birmingham that’s home to a hive of young creative companies, galleries and fine artists.
 The newest development of the Custard Factory is the dazzling Zellig which provides an inspiring environment for 101 independent creative enterprises.

-Less than 20 minutes from the city centre you’ll find the gallery space at Solihull Arts Complex which exhibits a programme of exciting contemporary work by regional and national artists.
+Less than 20 minutes from the city centre you’ll find the gallery space at The Core Theatre in Solihull which exhibits a programme of exciting contemporary work by regional and national artists.
 The Gallery also commissions professional artists to create new works and run education activities.

 Current & upcoming exhibitions